 - Tray to soak your paper in

-- Blotting paper or clean fabric
+- Blotting paper (or a clean tea towel)

 - Caligo Etching Ink

 - Mount board or flexible store reward card

 - Newspaper, tissue paper or phone book for wiping